Shamil Basayev: Death

-He lost a leg in 2000 during the Second Chechen War.

-His younger brother, Shirvani Basayev, who fought the Russians alongside him, is now living in exile in Turkey.

 Book of a Mujahideen

 Basayev wrote a book after the First Chechen War, Book of a Mujahideen.
 According to the introduction, in March 2003 Basayev obtained a copy of The Manual of the Warrior of Light by Paulo Coelho.
 He wanted to draw benefits to the Mujahideen from this book and decided to "rewrite most of it, remove some excesses and strengthen all of it with verses (ayats), hadiths and stories from the lives of the disciples."
 Some sections are specifically about ambush tactics, etc.

+Legacy

+In September 2024, it became known that a portrait of Shamil Basayev was featured in the “Heroes of Abkhazia” exhibition at the State Museum in Abkhazia.
+The museum was restored with Russian financial investments in 2013.
+After the incident was reported in the Russian media, the exhibition was closed.

 In popular culture

 Basayev appeared in 2018 Russian movie Decision: Liquidation, played by Ayub Tsingiev.